 Proof: Well, let's proceed by induction.
-Let C be a collection with just one real number in it, and call that number x.
+The actual base case, where n=0, refers to a set with no elements, and in this case any natural number (we'll use 7) serves as an upper bound (vacuously).
+Next let C be a collection with just one real number in it, and call that number x.
 Then x itself is an upper bound for C, since $(\forall y \in C), x \ge y$.

-Now s'pose C is a collection with exactly two distinct real numbers in it, and call them x and y.
+Now suppose C is a collection with exactly two distinct real numbers in it, and call them x and y.
 Then either $x \ge y$ or $y \ge x$.
 In the first case x will be an upper bound for C, since $x \ge x$ and $x \ge y$, and similarly in the second case y is an upper bound for C.

 Finally, suppose that any collection with exactly k distinct real numbers in it has an upper bound, and let D be a collection with exactly k+1 real numbers.
 Let's first create a new collection C by taking all of the elements of D except one (label as a that element of D which was omitted from C).
 Then we know by our inductive hypothesis that C has an upper bound, call it b.
 Then either $a \ge b$ or $b \ge a$.
-Thus by the transitive property in the first case a is an upper bound for D, and in the second case b is.
-So by induction, we've
+Thus by the transitive property in the

 Foundations of Advanced Mathematics, v.
-0.5 Jonathan J. White January 31, 2014 shown that any collection of exactly n distinct real numbers has an upper bound. \Box
+0.7 Jonathan J. White January 15, 2016 first case a is an upper bound for D, and in the second case b is.
+So by induction, we've shown that any collection of exactly n distinct real numbers has an upper bound. \square

 It should be noted that there are a couple of standard variations on the induction we've described here.
 The simplest possibility is to use a base case other than n=0; in fact any starting value for n can work to prove that a proposition holds for values of n from that value up.
-The proof of Proposition 2 started at n=1, although it could have considered n=0 - more on that will come later.
+Several instances appear in the exercises.
+You might have noticed that the proof above of Proposition 2 actually used three different base cases - thinking about why that might have been done is worthwhile.
 Another alternative is sometimes described as "strong induction" and involves an inductive step assuming truth of the statement for natural number values of n up through k, rather than just for k itself, as in the following example.